gidra5/uni/obsidian_vault/Principles/Top and bottom development.md

 * expected contracts
 * TDD
 * e2e tests
-* general design of the system
+* general design and structure of the system
 * etc
 Top development is not concerned about what happens beneath, but rather about overall picture and usually does not care what exactly they do and produce.
 Thats a suitable place for a "global" store, event bus, god-object, dep injection etc. Things that usually need to be easily interconnected, *never* reused and very often change.
 Needs to be easily navigatable and read by any maintainer, current or future.